RoelKroes/TBTracker/README.md

 The Arduino Pro mini has a rather small memory capacity.
 If you run into memory issues, consider disabling RTTY or LORA in the settings.h file.
 Also disabling DEVMODE in settings.h will free up a lot of memory at the cost of no serial output.

-To receive data produced by TBTracker you can use any program that can receive RTTY or LoRa transmissions.
+To receive transmissions by TBTracker you can use any program that can receive RTTY or LoRa transmissions.
 For example:
 - DL-FLDIGI (RTTY)
 - LoRa-gateway (LoRa)